ctu-vras/rough-dataset/README.md

 > [!CAUTION]
 > The dataset is still in preparation and will be submitted to an IEEE journal.
 Hopefully in Nov '24.
 Click 'Watch' on top of this page to get project updates.
+>
+> In the meantime, have a look at the [sample data for MonoForce](https://drive.google.com/drive/folders/1vcZSr4BIv7rBXTcu7YkcbVsKCi5wU6Ci) which look similar to what will be available in ROUGH ([format documented here](https://github.com/ctu-vras/monoforce/blob/master/monoforce/docs/DATA.md)).
+The 3D kinematic and dynamic models of the robots are not yet available.

 ## Platforms